 Magical Memories at Resort at Squaw Creek

 Thanksgiving weekend brings the much-anticipated start to Resort at Squaw Creek‘s Magical Memories holiday celebration.
-The event begins from 5 p.m. to 8 p.m. on November 29 with the Gingerbread Village Unveiling and Grand Tree Lighting Ceremony.
-Winter Wonderland Locals’ Nights take place on Wednesday, December 4, 11 and 18 with free musical performances, ice skating and complimentary hot cocoa.
-Through January 4, events at Magical Memories include caroling, fun with Buddy Bear on the ice rink, winter wonderland stories with Mrs. Claus, elf tuck-ins, snowshoe tours, breakfast with Santa, or Hanukkah menorah lighting.
+The event begins from 5 p.m. to 8 p.m. on November 28 with the Gingerbread Village Unveiling and Grand Tree Lighting Ceremony.
+Through January 3, events at Magical Memories include a turkey hunt, snow fort building contest, caroling, ice rink games, winter wonderland stories with Mrs. Claus, elf tuck-ins, family movies, breakfast with Santa, or Hanukkah menorah lighting.

 Celebrate nearly two weeks of Christmas at Heavenly Holidays.
 This elaborate 13-day family-friendly festival at the Heavenly Village features professional ice skating shows, ice sculptors, and carolers.
 Santa’s Workshop will be recreated inside of a 16-foot interactive snow globe where families can get their photos taken with Santa!
-Festivities begin on December 21 and conclude on December 31 with A Heavenly New Year’s Celebration featuring an outdoor concert, fire dancers and a 9:00 p.m. ball drop and fireworks show!
+Festivities begin on December 19 and conclude on December 31 with A Heavenly New Year’s Celebration featuring a 9:00 p.m. ball drop and fireworks show!

 Hyatt Regency Lake Tahoe shines like the fresh fallen snow.
 Having recently undergone an extensive $20 million remodel of its 422 guest rooms and suites, some of its holiday offerings include The Christmas Buffet at Lone Eagle Grille with an exclusive kid’s buffet and a family art and crafts station and The Christmas Buffet at Sierra Café featuring a jolly decorate-your-own Christmas cookies station.